typelevel/Laika/docs/markup.md

 which is not the best approach for a toolkit like Laika that aims to support other output formats than just HTML.

+Laika fully passes the official Markdown Test Suite.
+These tests are integrated into the Laika test suite.

 ### Getting Started